radareorg/radare2-book/search_bytes/pattern_search.md

-## Pattern search
+## Pattern Matching Search

-The search command allows you to throw repeated pattern searchs against the IO backend to be able to identify repeated sequences of bytes without specifying them.
-The only property to perform this search is to manually define the minimum length of these patterns.
+The `/p` command allows you to apply repeated pattern searches on IO backend storage.
+It is possible to identify repeated byte sequences without explicitly specifying them.
+The only command's parameter sets minimum detectable pattern length.

-Here`s an example:
+Here is an example:

     [0x00000000]> /p 10

-The output of the command will show the different patterns found and how many times they are repeated.
+This command output will show different patterns found and how many times each of them is encountered.